 If you want to ditch the outdated binder system, get instant reporting visibility, save money on repairs, and make data-driven decisions faster...

-We've heard the terms, we know there's a difference, but do we know the benefits of each.
+We've heard the terms, and we know there are differences, but do we know the benefits of each?

 Cloud computing is a significant shift from the traditional way we think of IT.
 Organizations are turning to cloud-based services from a cost perspective, speed, productivity, performance, and more.

-A cloud is a type of server, which is remote, and you can access it via the internet.
-You "rent" the server space rather than own it.
+A cloud is a type of remote server that you can access via the Internet.
+You "rent" space in the cloud rather than owning it.
 A local server is the opposite; you own and have it on-site at your healthcare facility.